SamDuffield/ghq/README.md

 ```python
 ghq.univariate(f, mu, sigma, degree=32)
 ```
-where `f: Callable[[float], float]` is a JAX vectorisable function and `degree` is an optional argument controlling the number of function evalutions, increasing `degree` increases the accuracy of the integral.
+where `f: Callable[[float], Array]` is a JAX vectorisable function and `degree` is an optional argument controlling the number of function evalutions, increasing `degree` increases the accuracy of the integral.
+(Note that the output of `f` can be multivariate but the input is univariate).

 ## Univariate unbounded integrals
 More generally, we can use an importance-sampling-like approach to integrate functions of the form: